Claims Data — Frequently Asked Questions

 What limitations should we be aware of before purchasing claims data?

-Because data is typically aggregated at the NPI level, all payer claims data can lack views into non-NPI driven service lines, like outpatient rehab, home health and hospice.
+Because data is typically aggregated at the NPI level, all-payer claims data can lack views into non-NPI-driven service lines, like outpatient rehab, home health, and hospice.
 Also, HIPAA regulations often limit what fields clearinghouses can share with claims vendors.
-Which means the information that your organization might rely on for patient market share analysis may be limited or unavailable.
+This means the information that your organization might rely on for patient market share analysis may be limited or unavailable.
 Do your due diligence.

 What should I look for in a business intelligence partner to help visualize data?